New Town Farms

-In the late 90’s New Town Farms began working with local chefs, who had an appreciation for locally grown organic food.
+We began selling to area restaurants in the mid 90’s, working with Charlotte chefs who had an appreciation for locally grown organic food.
 These chefs have been integral in educating people about agricultural issues through their craft.
-Working with these talented, and committed chefs continues to be an inspiring and enjoyable part of what we do.
-(LOCAL PALATE article "SEEDS OF CHANGE" link Here)
+Working with these talented and committed chefs has been a source of inspiration and lifelong friendships.

-New Town Farms became certified Organic by Carolina Farm Stewardship in 1993 and remained certified for many years thereafter.
-Sammy became an accredited (IOIA Independent Organic Inspectors Association) certifying agent for CFSA in 1995 inspecting many farms in North and South Carolina until 2003 when organic became a federally regulated program USDA Organic.
+New Town Farms became certified Organic by Carolina Farm Stewardship Association-CFSA in 1992 and remained certified organic for many years thereafter.
+Sammy became an accredited IOIA inspector (Independent Organic Inspectors Association) for CFSA in 1995 inspecting many farms in North and South Carolina until 2003 when the Organic program became federally regulated.
 New Town Farms remained certified for several years under the USDA Organic program.
-We have dropped our certification in recent years due to the high expense in relation to its marketing value in our direct local sales.
+We have since dropped our certification due to the high expense in relation to its marketing value in our direct local sales.
 We still support the USDA Organic program and believe it remains the next best thing to a direct relationship with a local farmer.
-We continue to grow our food according to the National Organic Standard.
+We continue to grow our food in accordance with the National Organic Standard.